2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/_brc.md

 1. ⬇️ An internal interface called `ToSic.Sxc.Data.IEntityLight` was removed
     We don't believe anyone used this, but if you did, please use `ToSic.Eav.Data.IEntity` instead.

+1. ⬇️ A very old interface called `SexyContent.Interfaces.IDynamicEntity` was removed.
+    If you really had this in your code, please use `ToSic.Sxc.Data.IDynamicEntity` instead.

 1. ⬇️ Some internal objects were consolidated, such as `IAttributeBase` which nobody should have used anyway
     We don't believe anyone used this.

-1. ⬇️ lots of internal namespaces and classes/interfaces were renamed.
+1. ⬇️ lots of internal namespaces and classes/interfaces were renamed, including but not limited to:
+    1. `DynamicEntity.GetEntityValue(string name)` (removed)

 ### Breaking Formulas JavaScript API Changes